 You can kick-start your career in horticulture by seeking casual and part-time work at your local nursery or garden.
 This will help you to gain contacts in the industry and can also give you an insight into what you’re in for.
 Practice horticulture in your own garden, safely experimenting with growing and developing different types of plants, fruits and vegetables, or volunteer with a local community garden.
 (Employers will also love this, at it shows your commitment and enthusiasm!)

 It’s also possible to start your apprenticeship or traineeship while you’re still at school with a school-based apprenticeship.
 This could shave time off your full qualification, and you’ll still be able to finish high school.

 5. Complete an apprenticeship!

-Horticulture apprenticeships and traineeships can vary from 12 to 36 months, depending on the qualification, whether you’re working full time or part time, and based on employer requirements.
-You can also study agriculture and environment at university, but an apprenticeship or traineeship will guarantee that all important hands on experience.
-Search for horticulture, nursery, landscaping and agriculture positions on job sites, get in contact with local GTO’s and AASN’s or hit the pavement and make contacts in the local industry.
+Horticulture apprenticeships and traineeships can vary from 12 to 36 months, depending on the qualification, whether you’re working full time or part-time, and based on employer requirements.
+You can also study agriculture and the environment at university, but an apprenticeship or traineeship will guarantee that all-important hands-on experience.
+Search for horticulture, nursery, landscaping and agriculture positions on job sites, get in contact with local GTOs and AASN’ or hit the pavement and make contacts in the local industry.

 View the MIGAS Jobs Board for current apprenticeship and traineeship opportunities